FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 gap between the cost base and the income necessary to bridge this gap and to maintain

 services at current levels.
-The Government, similar to the Covid period, have provided--- 3
+The Government, similar to the Covid period, have provided
+---
+3

 support to mitigate some level of the impact of energy cost increases and confirmed funding